Fairfield, Idaho

 Fairfield is the county seat of and the only incorporated city in Camas County, Idaho.
-The population was 441 at the time of 2020 census, nearly half of the rural county's population.
+The population was 441 at the time of the 2020 census, nearly half of the rural county's population.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.88 sqmi, all of it land.

 Climate

 According to the Köppen Climate Classification system, Fairfield has a warm-summer mediterranean continental climate, abbreviated "Dsb" on climate maps.
 The hottest temperature recorded in Fairfield was 101 F on July 12-14, 2002 and August 9, 2012, while the coldest temperature recorded was -42 F on January 19, 1984.